-Due Date: June 2006

-2.4.
+Completed (Pilot held at Y-12 on May 22 - June 1, 2006) 2.4.
 Revise the process and criteria based on the lesson learned from the pilot.

-Lead Responsibility: Deputy Assistant Secretary, Office of Facility Safety (EH-2)
+Lead Responsibility: Director, Office of Health and Safety (HS-10) Action for Closure:

-Action for Closure: FTC Panel approved revised interim process and criteria
+FTC Panel approved revised interim process and criteria Due Date:

-Due Date: July 2006

-2.5.
-Institutionalize the accreditation process through revision of DOE Manual 426.1-1A.
-This will replace the existing TQP assessment requirements in DOE Manual 426.1-1A accreditation process

-Lead Responsibility: Deputy Assistant Secretary, Office of Facility Safety (EH-2)
+Open 2.5.
+Institutionalize the voluntary accreditation process through revision of DOE Manual 426.1-1A.
+Lead Responsibility: Director, Office of Health and Safety (HS-10) Action for Closure:

-Action for Closure: Approved revision to DOE Manual 426.1-1A incorporating the TQP
+Release a draft revision to DOE Manual 426.1-1A into REVCOM incorporating the TQP accreditation process Due Date: